 The volunteers will be isolated for 14 days after dosing with the adenovirus-based Ad5-nCoV shot developed in collaboration with CanSino Biologics, and monitored for six months.
 The vaccine has already been tested on animals without any toxicology issues, and appears to be capable of eliciting immunity against the virus, according to the biotech.

-It will take at least 8 months to 15 months before a vaccine or antidote were to become commercially available.
+It will take at least over 15 months before a vaccine or antidote were to become commercially available.
 Till then, the chance of eradicating the virus completely may seem bleak if self-discipline is not demonstrated and the way we see it, COVID-19 pandemic will become a vicious cycle of high and low seasons until we see the light at the end of the tunnel.